 Markets Have Begun to Recover – And Despite Uncertainty, There Are Positive Factors At Play

-Companies are increasingly suspending earnings guidance, and financial data company FactSet has determined that with just over half of S&P 500 companies reporting, earnings growth is down 13.7% in the first quarter.
-This would mark the biggest decline since the 3rd quarter of 2009.
-But despite this, the equity markets have somewhat recovered, and the factors presumed to be largely responsible for the performance gains are still in place.
+Companies are increasingly suspending earnings guidance, and U.S. corporate earnings contracted by approximately 14% for the first quarter vs the same quarter in 2019.
+The equity market, however, has shrugged off the recession and by the end of May the S&P 500 had risen by 4.8%, recovering all but 10% of its February peak value.
+The factors presumed to be largely responsible for the performance gains are still in place.
 A stimulus package has been implemented in record time, and future monetary and fiscal stimulus is already underway.
 Additionally, consumer spending can potentially bounce sharply back as people venture outside their houses and give full rein to pent-up demand.

 The credit markets have been effectively backstopped by the Federal Reserve and for the month of April all sectors except municipals turned in positive performance – but some, like high yield, are still underwater YTD.
 High single-digit defaults in the liquid credit markets seem likely, but, based on the structure of the credits, the peak isn’t expected to come this year.
 Because of the lack of covenants in today’s loan market, defaults won’t be triggered until payments aren’t made.